eProsima/Discovery-Server-docs/docs/installation.rst

 1. Create directory **[BUILD]** where we want to keep the build, install and log compilation results.

 2. Compile using the colcon tool.
 Choose the build configuration by declaring CMAKE_BUILD_TYPE as Debug or Release.
-   In this example we've chosen Debug which would be the choice of advance users for debugging purposes:
+   In this example we have chosen Debug which would be the choice of advance users for debugging purposes:

 .. code-block:: bash